Tea Lakes Conservation Wildlife Area

 Join the 3 RRR'S Generation - Reduce-Reuse-Recycle and become a Greener You!

-A $1.00 TO $1,000.00 DONATION, from you, will help support our conservation efforts and keep our Wildlife Preserve/Conservation Area alive for future generations.
+Remember no donation is too small and a $1.00 TO $1,000.00 TO $1,000,000 DONATION, from you, will help support our conservation efforts and keep our Wildlife Preserve/Conservation Area alive for future generations.
 Just $1.00 will do wonders in keeping our natural resources, land, air, water, flourishing.
 We want everyone to become part of the 3-RRR's-(Reduce-Reuse-Recycle)Generation Tea Lakes Member, by simply "Thinking Green" daily.
 Please join us in our quest for the future!
 If 1,000,000,000 + people DONATE $1.00, just think what can be accomplished for our future generations.
 A $10,000 donation will do 100 times as much good.
 Teaching others about the beauty of our lakes, wildlife, safe camping, fishing, bird watching, hiking, native flowers, and numerous other areas that affect each of us daily is a testament to what you have accomplished today by joining our commitment to create a better world just by GOING GREEN $1.00 at a time.
 Please join us and Donate Today!
 The solution is a Greener you by commiting to becomming a 3 RRR's Generation Tea Lakes Member.

 Tea Lakes is a 501(c) (3) non profit organization & a 509 (a) (2) public charity organization.